OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 The goal of device binding is to impede an attacker when he tries to copy an app and its state from device A to device B and continue the execution of the app on device B. When device A has been deemed trusted, it might have more privileges than device B, which should not change when an app is copied from device A to device B.

 Please note that since iOS 7.0 hardware identifiers, such as the MAC addresses are off-limits.
 The possible ways to bind an application to a device are relatively limited:
 - You can use `[[UIDevice currentDevice] identifierForVendor]` (in Objective-C) or `UIDevice.current.identifierForVendor?.uuidString` (in swift3) and `UIDevice.currentDevice().identifierForVendor?.UUIDString` (in swift2).
-Which will change upon reinstalling the application.
+Which might change upon reinstalling the application when no other applications from the same vendor are installed.
+- You can store something in the keychain to identify the application its instance.
+One needs to make sure that this data is not backed up by using `kSecAttrAccessibleWhenPasscodeSetThisDeviceOnly` (if you want to secure it and properly enforce having a passcode or touch-id) or by using `kSecAttrAccessibleAfterFirstUnlockThisDeviceOnly`, or `kSecAttrAccessibleWhenUnlockedThisDeviceOnly`.
-- You can store something in the keychain to identify the application, but this can be dumped on a jailbroken device if no device protection (e.g. passcode/touch-id) has been enabled on the device.
+- You can store something in the keychain to identify the application its instance.
+This can be effective if it is bound to the specific device only and protected with passcode/touch-id.
+If , but this can be dumped on a jailbroken device if no device protection (e.g. passcode/touch-id) has been enabled on the device.
 Any scheme based on these two variants will be more secure the moment passcode and/or touch-id has been enabled.

 #### Static Analysis